dentarg/auth0-blog/_posts/2018-04-23-hashing-passwords-one-way-road-to-security.md

 By dictionary definition, [hashing](https://en.wiktionary.org/wiki/hash) refers to "chopping something into small pieces" to make it look like a "confused mess".
 That definition closely applies to what hashing represents in cryptography.

-Hashing is the act of using a function to turn an input into gibberish.
 In cryptography, a [hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function) is a mathematical algorithm that maps data of any size to a [bit string](http://www.gnu.org/software/mit-scheme/documentation/mit-scheme-ref/Bit-Strings.html) of a fixed size.
+We can refer to the function input as ***message*** or simply as input.
+The fixed-size string function output is known as the ***hash*** or the ***message digest***.
+As stated by [OWASP](https://www.owasp.org/index.php/Guide_to_Cryptography#Hashes), hash functions used in cryptography have the following key properties:

+* It's easy and practical to compute the hash, but "difficult or impossible to re-generate the original input if only the hash value is known."
+* It's difficult to create an initial input that would match a specific desired output.

-The function input is known as the ***pre-image*** and the fixed-size string output is known as the ***hash***.
-In contrast to encryption, hashing is a one-way mechanism.
+Thus, in contrast to encryption, hashing is a one-way mechanism.
 The data that is hashed cannot be practically "unhashed".

 <p style="text-align: center;">